-I have talked in my first post about losing my leg during open heart surgery, and also mentioned my condition on the page where I talk about who I am.
+I have talked in my first post about losing my leg during open heart surgery and the fact that I have a heart condition.

 However, I haven’t really done much to explain about it other than say what it’s called.
 So think of this as a short, informative post, a mini-infopost if you like, in between the main ones.

 I was born with my condition, although due to my GP’s declaring it was baby colic (persistent crying), it was not picked up immediately.
 It was only because my parents were so insistent it was something much worse, despite being declared neurotic, that I was eventually sent to Inverness Raigmore Hospital for tests.
 That was when they found out I wasn’t simply crying for attention but in fact had a serious medical issue.
 Truncus Arteriosus.

 Our hearts have two vessels that carry blood out of them.

 There is the pulmonary artery which carries deoxygenated blood to the lungs, where it picks up that good old, life sustaining oxygen, before going back to the heart.

 Then there is the aorta which is the blood vessel that carries the now oxygen rich blood out of the heart to the rest of the body, feeding all the bits that need it, skin, kidneys etc, etc, etc… sometimes even the brain.